National Institute of Banking & Finance: Courses offered

 These are short-term courses offered to the employees of the SBP covering several topics relating to laws and practices of banking, book-keeping and accounting, information technology, management sciences, financial management, economics, etc.

 International training programs

 The international training programs for central and commercial banking are conducted at NIBAF under the joint aegis of SBP and Economic Affairs Division, Government of Pakistan.
 Participants are invited from 105 friendly developing countries of the world.
-Candidates selected under this program (aka: Pakistan Technical Assistance Program or PTAP) are given the facility of return economy class international air-ticket from the port of embarkation (capital of the country) to Islamabad.
-Boarding and lodging within NIBAF on single occupancy basis are also provided to the foreign candidates.

-Academic facilities at NIBAF, Islamabad
+Academic facilities at NIBAF P, Islamabad

-The academic facilities at NIBAF is ideally suited for conducting residential training programs combined with a peaceful and serene environment of the mountains and greenery of Islamabad that is highly congenial for academic pursuits and surely invigorates the mindset of the trainees.

-The main building is centrally air-conditioned and contains facilities such as auditorium, training halls with all audio visual facilities, syndicate and break-away rooms, mock bank branch, IT Lab, a library and a rural finance resource centre.
+The main building contains facilities such as auditorium, training halls with all audio visual facilities, syndicate and break-away rooms, mock bank branch, IT Lab, a library and a rural finance resource centre.

-Residential facilities at NIBAF, Islamabad
+Residential facilities at NIBAF P, Islamabad

-The residential block is centrally air-conditioned where boarding and lodging is provided to the participants with the facilities such as fully furnished rooms, 24 executive suites, common entertainment room, cafeteria, a well-equipped fitness club, badminton and basketball club, 24-hour Internet facility, telephone, etc.
+The residential block is where boarding and lodging is provided to the participants.